 - Practice Test - 2022 MIT Invitational

 Event Supervisor Resources

 In addition to the resources on the Event Supervisors page, It's About Time Event Supervisors should be sure to use the following resources:

-- Score sheet and team checklist
+- 2023 Score sheet and and team checklist

 - Science Olympiad Mathematics Guidelines for Physics Events - The Science Olympiad Physics Rules Committee has prepared these guidelines to help Event Supervisors target their questions to the mathematical ability that students bring to the events.
 This information may be useful to teams as they assign team members to Physics Events as well as they prepare for those events.